Tescalus/An-explanation/README.md

 I gave him a fake FE bypass and he believed me!
 I sent him a freaking .exe file.
 That's how he believed me.

-I've also locked Tescalus out of his account!
+I've also locked Tescalus out of all his account!
 He will be gone forever!
 I still have access to his account though and will be using it for everything!

 Tescalus dox 1: https://pastebin.com/raw/SL3tEsxyou
 Tescalus dox 2:https://doxbin.com/upload/TescalusDox